What is that Party Wall Act procedure, and how long does it take?

 The notices will then be with your neighbour for up to 14 days.
 In the event that your neighbour does not respond, they are deemed to have dissented to the works, and your surveyor will issue a 10-day notice letter which gives them ten days to appoint their own surveyor otherwise one will be appointed to act on their behalf for them.

-So the longest the notification period will take is 24-25 working days, but you should allow 1 – 1.5 months for this stage.
+So the longest the notification period will take is 24-25 working days, and this is set out in the Act and should be followed by your surveyor.

 If a dispute arises the surveyors will need to come together and arrange to carry out a schedule of condition.
-This on average takes about 2/3 weeks to arrange.
+This on average takes about 1/2 weeks to arrange, but can be longer.

 Once the schedule of condition has been carried out, the surveyor working for the person carrying out the works will prepare the draft award.
 This will then be checked and commented upon by the neighbour’s surveyor, and any amendments made.
 Following this, the final Award will be signed and issued to the adjoining owner’s surveyor for signing.
 Once this is complete, the signed Awards will be sent to the relevant owners and the works can commence.